filecash/filecash-docs/docs/community/contribute/contribution-tutorial.md

 ## Finishing up

 So there you have it!
-You've successfully completed your first contribution to the Filecoin documentation.
-We're always on the lookout for great writers and educators to help us improve the Filecoin docs and make the internet better for everyone, so keep up the good work!
+You've successfully completed your first contribution to the Filecash documentation.
+We're always on the lookout for great writers and educators to help us improve the Filecash docs and make the internet better for everyone, so keep up the good work!